kevinwlu/dsd/Nexys-A7/Lab-1/README.md

 * The counter module builds a 29-bit binary counter cnt clocked by the input clk.
 * Bits 25 to 28 generate a 4-bit value count used to drive the LED decoder.
-* If the input clock is running at 50MHz, the value of count will change at a frequency of 50 MHz ÷ 2^25 ≈ 1.5 Hz which will be slow enough for us to see.
+* If the input clock is running at 50MHz, the value of count will change at a frequency of 50 MHz ÷ 2<sup>25</sup> ≈ 1.5 Hz that is slow enough to see.

 ### 1. Create a new project called _hexcount_ in Vivado